Modeling Earth-Scale Human-Like Societies with One Billion Agents: Results

-To further understand heterogeneity in opinion influence, we analyze how individual attributes shape the likelihood of opinion change during influencer–influencee interactions.
-As shown in Fig.~\ref{fig:1b}g, agents with higher education levels are consistently more successful at persuading others to adopt their stance, while also being more resistant to opinion change themselves.
-This asymmetric influence profile suggests that education confers both expressive power and cognitive resilience in social discourse.
-Fig.~\ref{fig:1b}h extends this analysis by examining the joint effects of education and income on influence success rates.
-Across all groups, influence efficacy increases with both dimensions, with the highest success observed among agents with postgraduate education and high income.
-These findings reflect well-documented sociological patterns: individuals with greater access to resources and knowledge often occupy more persuasive and authoritative positions in discourse, and their views tend to carry greater weight in shaping collective opinion.
-In simulated societies, as in real ones, structural advantages amplify communicative power—suggesting that opinion dynamics are not only shaped by who speaks, but also by who is heard.
+We next analyze how demographic attributes shape influence dynamics.
+As shown in Fig.~\ref{fig:1b}g, agents with higher education levels are more successful at persuading others while also being more resistant to opinion change themselves.
+Fig.~\ref{fig:1b}h extends this analysis to the joint effect of education and income: influence success rate increases with both dimensions, with the highest efficacy among agents with postgraduate education and high income.